 This is the most installed Toodledo Userstyle that works with the new site, with over 4,800 installs and counting!
 This is a style based on colors and designs found in Mac OS X and featuring other general UI enhancements.
 The old version of this userstyle was very popular, but when Toodledo redesigned their interface, it broke the functionality.
 I have completely rewritten it from scratch to function with the new Toodledo design.
 Toodledo is very powerful and everyone uses it in their own way, but I try to accommodate as many different views as possible.
 I will continue to evolve this theme including styling the other pages of Toodledo.com (forums, help, login, etc).
 If you have any suggestions/recommendations/bug reports, please use the comments area of this page, the thread in the Toodledo Tips and Tricks forum, or email me at email@example.com.
 Enjoy!

-Their new style is great, but a bit mono-chromatic, so I made a few small tweaks. - highlighted groups red/yellow/blue based on importance. - fancy yellow note field (credit "Toodledo - MacOSX") - gray, italicize, strike-through for completed items Works with ToodleDo's site update after 7/26/11.
+This style is intended for those who sort primarily by importance and would like extra color to differentiate more important from less important groups of tasks.
+Features: - highlighted groups red/yellow/blue based on importance. - fancy yellow note field (credit "Toodledo - MacOSX") - gray, italicize, strike-through for completed items Works with ToodleDo's site update after Sept 2015.